alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 ### Example 1: Baseline exceptions (sync, pure)

 This is one approach to parse the config.
-If the config is invalid, throw an exception immediately (`int.Parse` throws as well.)
+If the config is invalid, throw an exception immediately.
 Otherwise, continue, and at the end, return an `AppConfig`.

 **Function:**